 I love to go by analogy as it helps explain the concept better.
 In this case, I choose the low-cost airline industry.
 The industry’s early years date back to 1970s North America, best described as a sequence of innovations and proliferations.
 It has certainly evolved and developed since then.
 The business model is, in short, an amalgam of low pricing, point to point frequency routes, online ticketing systems, streamlined use of aircraft models, secondary airports usage and highly-productive staff.
 It is not the business model in its entirety that can suggest analogies with low-cost travelling exhibition models but key elements do hold potential to inform a leaner and more relevant travelling exhibition model.

-By going for the medium to small size museum as the new main client base, by shedding travel costs in the choice of material culture mixes by having less objects but of higher cultural value or significance, by increasing the frequency and range of these lightweight travelling exhibitions and by streamlining and extending visitor time via online ticketing systems, the low-cost travelling exhibition can indeed become a sustainable model.
+By going for the medium to small size museum as the new main client base, by shedding travel costs in the choice of material culture mixes by having fewer objects but of higher cultural value or significance, by increasing the frequency and range of these lightweight travelling exhibitions and by streamlining and extending visitor time via online ticketing systems, the low-cost travelling exhibition can indeed become a sustainable model.
 This new proposal on the market would not exclude bigger and more articulate exhibition projects, perhaps leaner versions of the standard blockbuster exhibition.
 Indeed, this new breed of low-cost exhibitions would not exclude the bigger international museums from their potential client base either.
 This new model would help the industry diversify, invest in agility and become more relevant.

 There is one overriding ambition that this new touring exhibition model can also address and that would be slow looking.
 The concept was first conceived by Project Zero, a research and development center at the Harvard Graduate School of Education founded by Philosopher Nelson Goodman in 1967 with the purpose of understanding and enhancing learning, thinking and creativity for individuals and groups in the arts and other disciplines.
 It has also been experimented by the Tate museum in London, particularly with regards to art and also became the topic of a book published in 2017 and written by Shari Tishman4, Senior Research Associate at Project Zero.
 Tishman defines slow looking as a mode of learning, a means of gaining knowledge through observation.
 The main goal would be to move beyond the first impression to engage with a more immersive experience fostering critical and creative thinking.
 By going for a smaller selection of works, also due to circumstances, travelling exhibitions can increase their potential as educational experiences and become visual literacy experiences through the slow looking experience.